vmware-archive/node-examples/book-service/README.md

 (Windows)
 ```
-C:\node-examples\book-service>cd scripts
-C:\node-examples\book-service>.\startGemFire.ps1
+C:\node-examples\book-service>.\scripts\startGemFire.ps1
 ```

 ## Run the App

-With the current working directory to `node-examples/book-service` and run the app:
+With a current working directory of `node-examples/book-service` and run the app:

 (MacOS/Linux)
 ```